Updated: May 24th, 2021

 Tama Imperialstar Complete Drum Set

 The Tama Imperialstar Complete Drum Set features a five-piece shell pack in poplar, all with Tama’s signature wraps in an appealing hairline blue finish.
 A floor tom, a snare, two rack toms, and a kick bass drum make up the kit’s core.
-Meinl HCS cymbals are included: The kit comes with a 14” hi-hat, a 20” ride, and a 16” crash cymbal.
-Additionally, this set include a Tama HP200P bass drum pedal, double-braced drum and cymbal stands, and a height-adjustable drum throne.
+Meinl HCS cymbals are included.
+The kit comes with a 14” hi-hat, a 20” ride, and a 16” crash cymbal.
+Additionally, this set includes a Tama HP200P bass drum pedal, double-braced drum and cymbal stands, and a height-adjustable drum throne.

 Pros: